 miles and threads | Portland, O.R.

-Portland running brand Miles and Threads is bringing throwback road racing culture combined with a running crew mystique to Portland's Track Week.
-This off-track event will be held at a time and place that will not be announced until race day.
+Portland running brand Miles and Threads is collaborating with Take the Bridge bringing throwback road racing culture combined with a running crew mystique to Portland's Track Week.
+This off-track event will be held at a time and place that will be revealed via social media.
 Get your relay crew together and wait for the call.
 Don't be late.